Canadensys/canadensys-layout/README.md

 # canadensys-layout
-Header, footer and static images for ALA components
+Static files, images, pages used with ALA components